What Are The Effects Of PTSD?

 • Sleep disturbances

-These effects of PTSD can create sleep disturbances for people as well as make it difficult to concentrate, affecting their day-to-day activities.
-To others, the individual with PTSD might seem constantly stressed out or appear angry.
+These effects of PTSD can create sleep disturbances for people and make it difficult to concentrate during waking hours, affecting their day-to-day activities.
+To others, the individual with post-traumatic stress disorder might seem constantly stressed out or appear angry.

 Getty/AnnaStills

-Regarding cognitive abilities, one of the primary areas that PTSD can affect one's memory, which can cause individuals to have trouble fully recalling the troubling event(s) that happened.
-They might also be prone to having false memories when being presented with concepts that are associated with their trauma.
-Additionally, studies involving war veterans have demonstrated that PTSD can also impair a person's sustained attention as well as initial learning, leading to decreased intellectual functioning.
+Regarding cognitive abilities, one of the primary areas that PTSD can affect is memory, which can cause individuals to have trouble fully recalling the distressing event(s).
+PTSD can also impair a person's sustained attention and learning abilities.

-Cognition and mood effects of PTSD can be persistent and reflect a trauma survivor's emotional well-being.
+Cognition and mood effects of post-traumatic stress disorder can be persistent and may reflect a trauma survivor's emotional well-being.
 They might feel as if nothing can ever change and improve, creating perpetual unhappiness.
 However, treatment is available, and things can get better for those with PTSD.

 Treatment for PTSD

 Although it can be distressing and can seriously alter one's life in a negative way, there are various treatments that can address these effects of PTSD.
-However, a combination of different things may be required - one type of medication may not be effective for a group of symptoms as another one.
+According to the National Center for PTSD, psychotherapy, or talk therapy, is usually the first line of treatment for this condition

 Takeaway